 Centralian blue tongue skinks are native to the northern half of Western Australia, through northern South Australia, on to Northern Territory and western Queensland.
 They are typically found in arid and semi-arid habitats including stony hills and sandy deserts.

 Eastern skinks grow about 18-24″ long and are the most common blue tongue skink in Australia.
 They have a relatively streamlined but still robust body, with a triangular head and thick, moderate-length tail.
 Their pattern features dark bands behind each eye, a gray or brown base, dark cross-bands, light-colored patternless limbs, and a pale, patternless belly.
 The bands along the body may feature a lighter color in the middle.

 Eastern blue tongue skinks are native to southern and eastern Australia.
 In the wild, they can be found in a wide variety of habitats, including coastal heaths, forests, woodlands, grasslands, and suburban areas.

 Northern (Tiliqua scincoides intermedia):

 Northerns are the most popular blue tongue skink species, having become very tame through generations of captive breeding.
-They are identifiable by a lack of banding behind the eye, yellow or orange oval splotches along the sides, and solid gray or beige forelimbs.
+Their appearance is overall similar to Easterns, but with some essential differences.
+They have a relatively streamlined but still robust body, with a triangular head and thick, moderate-length tail.
+Unlike Easterns, however, they lack distinct banding behind the eyes and display yellow or orange oval splotches along the sides.
 They grow up to 24″ (60 cm) long and tend to be the largest and heaviest of all blue tongue skinks.